No3371/StatePatternCSharp/README.md

 Here is a simple example shows how to easily create a double-jump behavior with only 3 states: `Jumping`, `Falling`, `Grounded`.

 Jump button can be pressed anytime but it will only jumps when it's grounded or it jumped only once.

-More jumps can also be implmented by adding a int of how many times it jumped before landed again.
+Triple or more jumps can also be implmented too by adding an int variable for how many times it jumps between 2 Grounded.

-The jumping logic is integrated in the `Jumping` state, whenever it enters the state, a Jump is performed (if allowed).
+The jumping logic is built into the `Jumping` state, whenever it enters the state, a Jump is performed (if allowed).

- With this setup, the main Movement class is very clean and contains almost only its data.
+With this setup, the main Movement class is very clean and contains no jumping behavior code.

 ```csharp
 // Jumping indicates the character is jumping up & y position is increasing, actual jumping is executed in OnEntered()